thiago-fisica-uba/Continuum-Modeling/README.md

 ## Attribution

-The reference notes included in this repository were written by Prof. Julián Fernández Bonder and are hosted here for personal study purposes; all rights belong to the author.
-Any original work in this repository — labs, exercises, and additional summaries — is my own.
+Any third-party materials included in this repository remain the intellectual property of their respective authors and are hosted for personal study purposes only.
+All original work — labs, exercises, summaries, and code — is my own.